Home » Geography » Earthquakes in India

 National Building Code (NBC)

-It is a comprehensive building code and a national regulation that sets rules for controlling building construction across the nation.
-The Planning Commission ordered its first 1970 publication, which was later updated in 1983.
-Following that, three significant amendments—two in 1987 and the third in 1997—were published.
-The National Building Code of India 2005 replaces the updated NBC (NBC 2005).
-Meeting the problems presented by natural disasters and adopting current, applicable international best practises are the key characteristics.
+It is a detailed building code and national regulation that sets rules for construction across the country.
+The Planning Commission first published it in 1970, and it was updated in 1983.
+There were three major changes: two in 1987 and one in 1997.
+The National Building Code of India 2005 (NBC 2005) replaced the old version.
+It focuses on addressing natural disaster challenges and using the best international practices.

 Building Materials & Technology Promotion Council (BMTPC)